Alaska Marine Highway: Current vessels

 Most Alaska Marine Highway System vessels are built for multiple-day voyages due to the large distances between ports.
 For example, it takes just under three days to travel from Bellingham to Skagway, and 18 hours for the Sitka to Juneau "milk run".
 Because of this, larger vessels (MV Tustumena and larger) come with staterooms, while all mainline vessels have solariums, showers, and lounges for sleeping.
 Hot food services and, on the MV Columbia, a sit-down restaurant are also offered.

 In July 2011 the Marine Highway began the bidding process to build the first of what they refer to as "Alaska-Class Vessels", made to travel shorter routes.
 They would not have staterooms available for passengers.
-One hundred-twenty million dollars have been set aside for the project and the ferries are scheduled to be delivered in 2018.
-These ships will be named the MV Tazlina and the MV Hubbard.
+One hundred-twenty million dollars were set aside for the project, and the future ships names were selected from a contest amongst Alaska students.

+The first ferry named the MV Tazlina was delivered in August 2018 by the Vigor Shipyard in Ketchikan, AK, and the MV Hubbard was launched in June 2023.

 All current vessels are named after Alaskan glaciers.